AayushT824/RetweetRegressionModel/README.md

 We then experimented with multiple hyperparamter tunings for the FFNNs eventually concluding that a 256 and 128 neuron layered model worked merginally better than the others, with dropout layers in between.

+This project was built off a barebones model I had built prior for the problem.
+In this project I significantly upgraded the preprocessing strategies and visualizations, as well as improving my feature engineering methods, model construction and hyperparameter tuning.

 Everything I developed in addition to the base model:
 - Modifying sample size & experimenting with it to find a good balance between quantity and efficiency for hyperparameter tuning